Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 ### Overview

-### AWS Amplify is a JavaScript library for frontend and mobile developers building cloud-enabled applications
+**AWS Amplify is a JavaScript library for frontend and mobile developers building cloud-enabled applications.**

 * Set of purpose-built architecture and features that provides frontend web and mobile developers to quickly and easily build full-stack applications on AWS.

+### How does Amplify works ?

+AWS Amplify is made up of three major parts:libraries, UI and CLI toolchain

+ ### Libraries
+* Add, integrate and interact with AWS cloud services through this component.

+* Provides safe authentication, storage of files, data stocking, serverless APIs, analytics, push notifications, AR/VR, and multiple other applications’ features.

+### User Interface (UI)
+ * Amplify UI is an open-source design system with cloud-connected components and primitives.
+* It simplifies building accessible, performant, and beautiful applications in React, Angular, and Vue.
+### Command Line Interface (CLI) Toolchain
+* A unified toolchain to create, integrate, and manage the AWS cloud services for your app.

-* Amplify provides two services:
+## Amplify provides two services:

 * Amplify Hosting : a git-based workflow for hosting full-stack serverless web apps with continuous deployment.